zhwxp/angular-within-spring-boot-sample/README.md

-# angular-within-spring-boot-sample
+# Spring Boot Angular Sample

-This sample project is to show how to build Angular project with maven and run Angular project within spring boot.
+This sample project is to show how to build Angular project with Maven and run Angular project within Spring Boot.

 ## Built With
 * [Maven](https://maven.apache.org) - Dependency Management